Being kind and compassionate benefits the heart

-At a time when materialism and egocentrism have damaged humanity, it is perhaps time to reconnect with the values that make us human.
-Among these, kindness and compassion are natural to humans; what’s more, their practice has a positive impact on our health.
+At a time when materialism and self-centeredness have undermined humanity, it is high time to reconnect with the values that make us human.
+Among these, kindness and compassion are natural to humans; what’s more, practicing them has a positive impact on our health.
 So why deprive ourselves of them?

 Before exploring this hypothesis in more detail, let us take the time to study our emotions and more particularly the one that emanates from the heart: joy.